AlexNek/BabylonBlazor/readme.md

  - Show errors on 3D canvas
  - Added new component ChemFormulaViewer
  - Expand ChemicalData.
 Added new properties: ErrorText, MolecularFormula, Name, ShowErrorText

+ ##Developer notes
+ If you want to change the library then don't use IIS express by debugging because JS files will be not easy to change.